 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 However, this policy considers specific applications of an FDA-approved device as investigational.
 Alternatively, FDA-approved devices may be assessed on the basis of their medical necessity.

-Conclusions: For the treatment of uterine fibroids, there are no randomized controlled trials and only one non-randomized study comparing MRgFUS to a different treatment.
-Limitations of the published comparative study include lack of randomization, data on the comparison group were not published until 5 years after data on the treatment group, the clinical significance of the primary outcome was unclear, and there were no follow-up data beyond 1 year.
+For the treatment of uterine fibroids, there are no RCTs and only 2 nonrandomized studies comparing MRgFUS with a different treatment.
+Limitations of the pivotal FAD study include lack of randomization, data on the comparison group were not published until 5 years after data on the treatment group, the clinical significance of the primary outcome was unclear, and there were no follow-up data beyond 1 year.
+In the 2013 comparative study, outcomes appeared to be better with UAE than with MRgFUS.
 There is insufficient evidence on the long-term treatment effects, recurrence rates, and impact on future fertility and pregnancy.

 Palliative Treatment of Bone Metastases

-Conclusions: The RCT submitted to the FDA showed benefit of MRgFUS compared to sham treatment for pain palliation of bone metastases but has limitations e.g., incomplete follow-up and short-term length of follow-up (3 months).
+The RCT submitted to the FDA showed benefit of MRgFUS compared with sham treatment for pain palliation of bone metastases but has limitations, eg, incomplete follow-up and short-term length of follow-up (3 months).
 No other studies comparing MRgFUS to another treatment for palliation of pain associated with bone metastases have been published.
-One RCT comparing MRgFUS to external beam radiation is underway (see section on ongoing clinical trials, below).
+One RCT comparing MRgFUS to external beam radiation is under way (see following section on ongoing clinical trials).
 Thus, the evidence is insufficient that MRgFUS improves health outcomes in patients with painful bone metastases.

-There is insufficient evidence from randomized controlled trials or nonrandomized controlled trials that magnetic resonance-guided focused ultrasound (MRgFUS) improves the net health outcome for any clinical application.
+There is insufficient evidence from randomized controlled trials (RCTs) or non-RCTs that magnetic resonance imaging‒guided focused ultrasound (MRgFUS) improves the net health outcome for any clinical application.
 Additional well-designed studies with sufficient numbers of patients, high rates of follow-up and sufficient lengths of follow-up are needed.
-Thus, MRgFUS is considered investigational for treatment of uterine fibroids, pain palliation in patients with bone metastases and other applications.
+Thus, MRgFUS is considered investigational for treatment of uterine fibroids, pain palliation in patients with bone metastases, and other applications.

 Practice Guidelines and Position Statements